andrewmegaris/lane_line_tracking_project/README.md

 Please see P1.ipynb for writeup embedded into the jupyter notebook.

-Some filtering values and line calculations where referenced from the following github repo: https://github.com/naokishibuya/car-finding-lane-lines
+Some filtering values, line calculations and simple helper functions where referenced from the following github repo: https://github.com/naokishibuya/car-finding-lane-lines